Bringing you the latest news & resources in eye health

 The membrane that lines the eyelids and the white part of the eye (sclera) is called the conjunctiva.
 When the conjunctiva becomes swollen, irritated or infected, this is known as conjunctivitis.

 When the small blood vessels in the conjunctiva are inflamed, they swell and become more visible, which causes the eyes to appear reddish.
-This is the reason why conjunctivitis is often called pink eye or red eye.
+This common conjunctivitis symptom is the reason why the condition is often called pink eye or red eye.

 Conjunctivitis is a common disorder and isn’t usually serious.
 However, any newborn baby with conjunctivitis should see a doctor immediately to rule out infection, which can be very serious.